 - Zinc, copper and manganese – Findings from the Eating Habit and Well-Being Study showed that low levels of zinc, copper and manganese were associated an increased risk of anxiety.
 Combining magnesium and vitamin B6 may reduce premenstrual anxiety and vitamin B6 may reduce anxiety in older women.

 - Fermented foods that contain probiotics may have a protective effect against anxiety.
 The gut microbes speak to the brain and affect the nervous system as well as the immune and hormone systems.
 Enhancing beneficial bacteria in the gut by eating fermented foods containing probiotics, taking probiotics or making dietary changes that improve the gut microbiome, has the potential to improve mood and reduce anxiety.
 The microbiome plays an important role in the programming of the hypothalamic-pituitary-adrenal (HPA) axis early in life, and stress reactivity over the life span.
-The HPA axis controls the stress response.
+Firstly, the HPA axis controls the stress response.
 Keeping the HPA axis functioning normally is key to remaining healthy and calm.

 - Diet can profoundly affect your mood.
 Sugar, caffeine and alcohol can induce anxiety and mood swings.
 Whereas a nutrient dense diet of whole foods can have a calming effect.
 What you eat affects your microbiome and in turn your nervous, immune and hormone systems.
 This happens indirectly by favoring gut bugs that increase anxiety and directly by affecting cortisol the stress hormone and adrenaline the excitatory neurotransmitter.

 - Reset Your Mindset –The 5 Second Rule a favorite book of mine by Mel Robbins who has learned to deal with debilitating anxiety has some techniques to rewire your mindset.
-Anxiety begins with a worry or thought.
+Moreover, anxiety begins with a worry or thought.
 Thoughts create a physical effect (anxiety) and then control your actions and results.
 Managing your thoughts can stop the negative cascade that leads to anxiety.
 Here are her tips:

 - Write down your triggers (your boss, your kids wanting your attention, your spouse doing or saying things that stress you out)